GetDKAN/dkan/docs/components/permissions.rst

 Below is a list of the roles and general permissions included in the **DKAN Permissions** module.
 The descriptions should help show what different user types are able to do on the site.
 Whan adding new users, site managers will assign the appropriate role(s) to match the tasks the user is expected to perform.

 There will also be cases where you need users to have different permissions in the context of a particular **group** (for instance, to be able to modify content belonging to their agency but not other agencies on the same website).
-Read more about `group permissions here <dataset/groups.html#roles-and-permissions>`_.
+Read more about :ref:`group permissions here <group_roles_permissions>`.

 The DKAN Permissions module
 ---------------------------